 When you go to any store or street food vendor, you'll be shocked at how much single-use plastic they use.

-In the food markets, they will give you fruits precisely packed in several layers of plastic bags, but do you need that?
+Almost everything you buy comes with two or three plastic bags.
+The food markets will offer fruits precisely packed in several layers of plastic bags, but do you need that?

-Plastic straws are also widely used here, and so many of them end up in the ocean.
+Plastic straws are also widely used here, and many end up in the ocean.
+Ask yourself: Do you need a straw when drinking coffee, juice, or any other drink?

 Some parts of Thailand still struggle with filtered water, but many places offer free drinking water.